ArxDraco007/SpotifyDisplay/README.md

 # SpotifyDisplay
 ## What is this project?
 This is a recreation of the overpriced Spotify display, and it has features for YouTube Music and locally stored songs.
+It is made using the ESP32-S3-Dev-BoardC-1-N4R2 for complete control of display, inputs, and Wi-Fi communication, connecting all the parts for them to function.
+The Display has three programmable buttons.
+I will be using them for Previous, Pause/Play, and Next.
+It also has a KY-040 Rotary Encoder Module, which is used for volume up and down.
+The display is going to be a 1.8" ST7735 TFT LCD Module (128×160 resolution).
 ## Why did I make this project?
-The original is too expensive, and this is a very fun project.
+The original is too expensive, it ranges from 73.04 to 250 dollars.
+This is a much better version, which would cost only 27.8 dollars to make on your own.
+It is a very simple, reproducible project.
+It is also a very cool project; this project can also control your local and YouTube music.
+Very, very cool project to make!

 ## Pictures!
 ### Zine -